telerik/winforms-docs/spreadsheet/getting-started.md

 {{endregion}}

->note Detailed information about the format providers is available [here](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/formats-and-conversion/general-information).
+>tip Detailed information about the format providers is available [here](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/formats-and-conversion/general-information).

 ## See Also